theZiz/hase/hase_readme.txt

 Changelog
 =========

+1.5.3:
+- Fixed a bug, that the very close use of the build tool could freeze the game

+1.5.2.2:
+- Improved handling of disconnects (now called "Zombies" ingame)
+- Fixed jump while typing
+- No message filter for irc messages in replays

 1.5.2.1:
 - Right aligned text input if more text than fits in the window
 - No movement while typing